Union Chapel (Windham, New York)

-Union Chapel, also known as Mitchell Hollow Union Chapel, is a historic chapel on Mill Road in Windham, Greene County, New York.
+Mitchell Hollow Mission Church, also known as Mitchell Hollow Union Chapel, is a historic chapel on Mill Road in Windham, Greene County, New York.
 It was built in 1897 and is a one-story, three by three bay, wood-frame structure resting on a stone and concrete foundation.
 It is sheathed in narrow clapboards and features a fully pedimented portico and a two-stage bell tower.
 It was built by the local Methodist Episcopal and Presbyterian congregations.

 It was added to the National Register of Historic Places in 2001.